yfwei/CarND-P1/README.md

 # CarND-P1: Finding Lane Lines on the Road
-The is the project 1 of the udacity Self-Driving Car Nanodegree.
+This is the project 1 of the udacity Self-Driving Car Nanodegree.